mostafa/xk6-kafka/README.md

 For debugging and testing purposes, a consumer is available to make sure you send the correct data to Kafka.

-If you want to learn more about the extension, see the [article](https://k6.io/blog/load-test-your-kafka-producers-and-consumers-using-k6/) explaining how to load test your Kafka producers and consumers using k6 on the k6 blog.
+If you want to learn more about the extension, read the [article](https://k6.io/blog/load-test-your-kafka-producers-and-consumers-using-k6/)  (outdated) explaining how to load test your Kafka producers and consumers using k6 on the k6 blog.
+You can also watch [this recording](https://www.youtube.com/watch?v=NQ0fyhq1mxo) of the k6 Office Hours about this extension.

 ## Supported Features